 The HiSET includes five independent sub-exams that can be taken one (or more) at a time and in any order.
 The computer-based sub-exams will set you back $25 each (so overall $125), and the paper-based sub-exams are $20.75 each (or $103.75 in total).

-You will understand that if you take the Remore Procotred HiSET exam, you’ll have to take it in a computer-based format.
+You will understand that if you take the Remote Procotred HiSET exam, you’ll have to take it in a computer-based format.

-In New Hampshire, you can take the HiSET exam both on a computer and in a paper-delivered format.
+In New Hampshire, you can take the GED and HiSET exams on a computer and in a paper-delivered format.
 Keep in mind, though, that not all test centers offer both formats.
 Make sure to check which option(s) is (are) offered at your nearest testing site before scheduling a testing appointment.

-So the HiSET exam can be taken online as well.
+So, the GED and HiSET exams can be taken online as well.
 Until recently, the exam had to be taken at a state-approved New Hampshire testing site, but that has changed.
-To learn more, check out this post: The online HiSET exam.
+For more information about the Online Proctored GED test, <- check here, and to learn more about the online HiSET exam, check out this post: The online HiSET exam.,

-GED And HiSET – It’s All About Your Future
+GED New Hampshire – It’s All About Your Future

 Having the HSE (high school equivalency) diploma will definitely improve your employment options and open doors to colleges and universities.
-Most of the time, you are required to take a pre-test to find out your weak and strong points.
+Most of the time, you are required to take a pre-test to determine your weak points and strengths.
 This way, you know what sectors need your most attention.

-By the time you feel you are ready to go the HiSET path, contact the test center closest to you and become fully informed of all conditions and procedures.
+By the time you feel ready to go the GED or HiSET path, contact the test center closest to you and become fully informed of all conditions and procedures.

 To pass the HiSET subtests, your score must be at least 8 out of 20 in each subtest, your essay score must be at least a 2 (out of 6), and your overall score cannot be less than 45.

-Contact your nearest HiSET preparation or testing center and find out if you are eligible to take the HiSET exam.
+Contact your nearest HSE (High School Equivalency) preparation or testing center or go online and find out if you are eligible to take the GED or HiSET exam.
 Not everybody qualifies: you should not have a high school diploma or be signed up for a school program.

 Holding the New Hampshire High School Equivalency diploma will boost your employment chances and qualify you for a college education.